TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 # Neuromod - Fully Interactive Ephys Data Analysis <br> and Visualization for Matlab

 <img src="Modules/MISC/Images/Logo.png" align="right" width="150" height="150"/>

 Neuromod is an interactive toolbox for analyzing and visualizing electrophysiological data from linear probe recordings.
-It seamlessly integrates established methods and toolboxes, such as Kilosort and Fieldtrip, to offer a wide range of analyses and support for various data formats, all with prooven methods and without reinventing the wheel.
+It seamlessly integrates established toolboxes such as Kilosort and Fieldtrip, to bring together a wide range of analyses methods and support for various data formats in a code free user interface.

-The aim is to offer a comfortable and user-friendly experience with support for many of the most popular recording formats, while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes that leave users uncertain about what was done to their data.
+The aim is to offer a comfortable and user-friendly experience while providing clear instructions and feedback on actions taken, rather than hard-to-interpret error messages or opaque processes.
+Nearly all parameters related to data extraction and analysis are automatically set, but can still be adjusted within the GUI.
+This design ensures a smooth, code-free user experience, offering helpful guidance while still having full control over the analysis.

+Since the requirements for analysis and visualization can be wastly different and should be editable, the modular design philosophy of the user interface enables you to easily integrate your own analysis module into the GUI.
+All you have to do is to open the Matlab App Designer and copy a few lines of code from the manual, giving real time access to the whole dataset.
+When your app window is ready, it can be activated with a few clicks in the GUI, integrating it into the rest of the analysis ecosystem.
+Lastly an autorun functionality can be used to apply all analysis and visulatzation methods available in the GUI to multiple recordings in a folder and save analysis plots and results independent of the GUI.

+As a result of this design, Neuromod is not only ideal for teaching and evaluating recording quality before or after sessions but also for comprehensive data analysis of one or multiple recordings with your own pipeline.

 > ## **Table of Contents**
 >